Princeton Seminary Borrowers - Wright Library

 Alumni and others

-The Seminary’s Public Safety Department (public.safety@ptsem.edu) provides cards to current Princeton Theological Seminary students, faculty, and staff, and can also grant cards to Alumni, adjunct and Emeritus Faculty, spouses, and formally designated Visiting Scholars.
+The Seminary’s Public Safety Department (public.safety@ptsem.edu) provides identification cards to current Princeton Theological Seminary students, faculty, and staff, and can also grant cards to alumni, adjunct and emeriti faculty, spouses, and formally designated Visiting Scholars for the purposes of borrowing library materials.

 Alumni Borrowing Privileges